 Massachusetts law about freedom of information and public records

-A compilation of laws, regulations, cases, and web sources on freedom of information and public records law by the Trial Court Law Libraries.
+Laws, regulations, cases, and web sources on freedom of information and public records law.

 If you are unable to find the information you are looking for, or if you have a specific question, please contact our law librarians for assistance.